Continued from Shadow and Light, Braintree, Vermont, Part II

 Meals are a stew of peas and beans and potatoes, the small package of meat becoming lost in the big pot that she must stretch the entire week.
 With resolve and hope, she writes, “the time for chops and steaks would come again.”
 Meanwhile, she digs up the overgrown garden behind the house in the spring.
 Shovel after upturned shovel, removing the sod and weeds.
 Planting seeds.

 But winter will return, and the horse and cows will need hay.
 The woman goes out to the field; “I tried cutting some by hand and carrying it on an old bed sheet into the barn.”
 But after a few days, her aching hands are too stiff to keep up with the piecework at the factory.
-The money for the mortgage, lost.
+The money for the mortgage was lost.

-On occasion the neighbor has lent a hand: driving her to visit the husband in the sanitarium, arranging to bring in the hay, or helping her clean out her stove pipe.
+On occasion, the neighbor has lent a hand: driving her to visit the husband in the sanitarium, arranging to bring in the hay, or helping her clean out her stove pipe.
 But his intentions are soon revealed to be less than neighborly.

 “After Fred finished his cup of coffee, he suddenly got up, unbuttoned his coat, and started strutting around the room in a strange way.
 I was afraid he was going to be sick.”
-Horrified, she moves to the door thanking him for his help.
+Horrified, she moves to the door, thanking him for his help.
 With arms “stretched out wide and open and his lips making strange movements,” the neighbor circles the room, closer still.

 Gratitude insufficient, the neighbor leers, “And is that all?”
 Her hand reaches out for the door handle.

 “What a pity that you must be so coldblooded.”